 WEB SERIES – Listening to our customers, we have created a new web series to answer all of your questions and expectations about the J/Boat difference.
-We will share our expertise, advise and tips with you to improve your knowledge and settings on your boat.
+We share our expertise, advise and tips with you to improve your knowledge and settings on your boat.

 Infusion Process – Sandwich construction using infusion methods is one of the most technological and cutting-edge processes in the marine construction market.
 At J/Composites, all the build elements are created using the infusion technique so as to obtain maximum stiffness.
 Furthermore, it should also be highlighted that the scantlings of the infused composite structure meet the standards for offshore racing (World Sailing structural plan review), which is possible thanks to the very significant weight saving synonymous with infusion.